THE FAMILY CAMERA NETWORK

 What can they tell us about our national histories?

-THE FAMILY CAMERA NETWORK is a partnership that explores the relationship between photography and the idea of family, whether of origin or of choice, as is the case of LGBTQ+ communities.
-In Canada, approaches to family have expanded in response to cultural shifts including same-sex marriage, transnational adoptions, dislocations due to political instability and war, and for economic opportunity.
-Our personal photographs document our feelings about family, how we define family, and how we stay connected to loved ones who may be separated as a result of these dislocations.
+THE FAMILY CAMERA NETWORK is a collaborative project that explores the relationship between photography and the idea of family, whether of origin or of choice, as is the case of LGBTQ+ communities.
+In Canada, approaches to family have expanded in response to cultural shifts including: same-sex marriage, transnational adoptions, dislocations to pursue economic opportunities or prompted by political instability, climate change, or war.
+Personal photographs document feelings about family, how family is defined, and connections to loved ones who may be separated due to dislocation.